Chart Color Schemes

 AreaSearch assessment of residential development activity positions Grafton Surrounds among the top 25% of areas assessed nationwide

-Grafton Surrounds has averaged approximately 64 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25320 homes were approved, with an additional 17 approved so far in FY-26.
-Each year, on average, around 6.3 new residents are associated with every home built during these five years.
+Grafton Surrounds averaged approximately 64 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 320 homes were approved during this period, with an additional 22 approved so far in FY26.
+This results in around 6.3 new residents per year for every home built between FY21 and FY25, indicating a significant demand outpacing supply.

-Compared to Rest of NSW, Grafton Surrounds exhibits approximately 69% of the construction activity per person and ranks among the 41st percentile nationally, implying relatively constrained buyer choice and increased interest in existing homes.
-New developments consist of 96.0% standalone homes and 4.0% medium to high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 402 people, indicating a quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Grafton Surrounds is projected to grow by 3,027 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially exacerbating buyer competition and supporting price increases.
+New developments consist of 96% standalone homes and 4% medium to high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population count is 402 people per dwelling approval, reflecting its quiet development environment.
+Population forecasts indicate Grafton Surrounds will gain approximately 3,027 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development